 Note that you will be prompted for the password during all future upgrades and will need it for database maintenance as well.
 It might be a good idea to edit the fixdb.bat and shrinkdb.bat files in the RPM install folder and replace masterkey with your new password.

 - Run your security scan again and verify the issue is no longer reported.

-Things to be aware of while changing the password.
+Things to be aware of during or after changing the password.